adamd9/spotify-music-story/README.md

     style LLM3 fill:#ffd700
 ```

-### Key Innovation: Plan-First Approach

-**Traditional approach**: Fetch random tracks → LLM picks from whatever is available

-**Our approach**: LLM plans the story first → Search for specific tracks → Generate final doc

-This ensures:
-- ✅ Tracks are chosen for **narrative importance**, not random sampling
-- ✅ Better **chronological coverage** across the artist's career
-- ✅ Each track has a **specific purpose** in the documentary story
-- ✅ **Transparent reasoning** - the plan explains why each track matters

 ### Example: The Prodigy

 **Stage 2 Plan Output**:

 ```json
 {
   "title": "The Prodigy: Rave to Riot",